-Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common abnormal heart rhythm.
+Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 Both conditions are types of supraventricular tachycardia (above the ventricles).

-In the AFL, the upper chambers (atria) of the heart beat too fast, which produces atrial muscle contractions that are faster than the lower chambers (ventricles) and are not synchronized with them.
+In the AFL, the heart’s upper chambers (atria) are too fast, which produces atrial muscle contractions that are faster than the lower chambers (ventricles) and are not synchronized with them.

-The electrical system of the heart is the source of energy that makes the heart beat.
+The heart’s electrical system is the source of energy that makes the heartbeat.
 The electrical impulses travel along a path in the heart and cause the upper and lower chambers of the heart (atria and ventricles) to work together to pump blood through the heart.

-A normal heartbeat begins as a single electrical impulse that comes from the sinoatrial node (SA), a small bundle of tissue located in the right atrium.
-The impulse sends an electrical impulse that causes the atria to contract (tighten) and move the blood to the lower ventricles.
+A normal heartbeat begins as a single electrical impulse from the sinoatrial node (SA), a small bundle of tissue located in the right atrium.
+The stimulation sends an electrical impulse that causes the atria to contract (tighten) and move the blood to the lower ventricles.

 The electrical current passes through the atrioventricular (AV) nodule (the electrical bridge between the upper and lower chambers of the heart), causing the ventricles to be compressed and released in a stable rhythmic sequence.

-With atrial flutter, the electrical signal travels along a path inside the right atrium.
+The electrical signal travels along a path inside the right atrium with atrial flutter.
 It moves in an organized abnormal circular motion, or “circuit,” causing the atria to beat faster than the ventricles of your heart.

-Flapping headphones a heart rhythm disorder that is similar to the more common AFib.
+It was flapping headphones, a heart rhythm disorder similar to the more common AFib.

 In AFib, the heart beats fast and does not have a regular pattern or rhythm.
-With atrial flutter, the heart beats abnormally fast , but in a regular pattern.
-The fast but regular pattern of fluttering headphones makes it special.
+The heart beats abnormally fast with atrial flutter but in a familiar way.
+The short but regular practice of fluttering headphones makes it unique.

-The atrial flutter performs a very distinctive “sawtooth” pattern on an electrocardiogram (ECG) , a test used to diagnose abnormal heart rhythms.
+The atrial flutter performs a distinctive “sawtooth” pattern on an electrocardiogram (ECG), a test used to diagnose abnormal heart rhythms.

 Risk factors for atrial flutter